-- Regularly attends class (80% of total class hours). - Regularly completes in-class and out-ofclass work at an average level (75%) or higher. - Abides by the school's code of conduct. - Receives a final grade of "C"/75% or better.
+- Regularly attends class (80% of total class hours). - Regularly completes in-class and out-ofclass work at an average level (75%) or higher. - Abides by the school's Student Conduct - Receives a final grade of "C"/75% or better.

 GROUNDS FOR ACADEMIC PROBATION AND DISMISSAL